Joe Hursley

-Joseph Gregory Hursley (born March 19, 1979) is an actor and musician living in Los Angeles, California.
+Joseph Gregory "Joe" Hursley (born March 19, 1979) is an actor and musician living in Los Angeles, California.

 Early life

 Hursley was born in Austin, Texas.
 His great-grandfather is Frank M. Hursley, co-creator of General Hospital, the longest running television soap opera.
 His father, Greg Hursley, is an architectural photographer and his mother Kelle is a nurse.

 Hursley began his entertainment career after participating in the Schick "Groove n' Smooth" national talent search in 1999.
 He won the talent search, and started a karaoke company at age 19.
 He became well known in Austin nightlife scene as Karaoke Joe, going on to perform over five-hundred shows the next few years.

 Career

 Hursley's first big break in the entertainment business was being tapped by Ashton Kutcher to star in the 2004 MTV reality comedy series You've Got a Friend.
 His task was to play an obnoxious 'friend' for 48 hours, while contestants had to prove their friendship in front of real friends and loved ones for a prize of $15,000.
 Hursley was increasingly sinister as the series progressed.
 After the show, Hursley joined Kutcher on Punk'd, where he pranked various celebrities.

 He then appeared in major films including Accepted, Resident Evil: Extinction and Fast & Furious, which led him to his first starring feature role with cult director Penelope Spheeris in Balls to the Wall (2011).
+He also starred as the President of Nickelodeon Animation Studio in Nickelodeon's animated series, Fanboy & Chum Chum.

 In 2009 Hursley starred in the rock opera Battle for Milkquarious, a promotional short film released by the California Milk Processor Board, creators of the "Got Milk?" campaign.
 Hursley played the film's protagonist, "Milktastic Rock Star" White Gold.

 Hursley appeared in the 2013 action/fantasy/horror short "Sequence", which was internationally recognized at festivals worldwide, which included a nod for Best Actor (Short Shorts Film Festival Japan 2014), and winning overall Best Short at the LA Shorts Fest (2013).

 In The Origins of Wit and Humor he played Les Candalero, a Woody Allen-esque outsider.
 In the upcoming indie feature "For All Eyes Always", he plays Thomas Devlin, a CIA operative starring in a government sanctioned reality TV show for the American public.